 Career and Family

-Doug lives in Duncan with his partner, Leanne Finlayson.
-He has a daughter, Madeline, step-son Matthew and step-daughter Brooklynne.
-Leanne is a Highland Dance instructor and competitor, as is her daughter Brooklynne.
-The whole family recently travelled to Scotland, where Leanne and Brooke competed in Highland Dance events.
-Matthew is a rep hockey player.
-Doug’s daughter, Madeline, is an avid photographer.
+Doug lives with his partner, Leanne Finlayson and he has a daughter, Madeline, step-son Matthew and step-daughter Brooklynne.
 The family enjoy cycling, hiking (with Husky dog Kato), camping and boating together.